Woodstock: Selection of venue

-Despite resident opposition and signs proclaiming, "Buy No Milk.
-Stop Max's Hippy Music Festival", Bethel Town Attorney Frederick W. V. Schadt, building inspector Donald Clark and Town Supervisor Daniel Amatucci approved the festival permits.
-Nonetheless, the Bethel Town Board refused to issue the permits formally.
+Despite opposition from the residents and signs proclaiming, "Buy No Milk.
+Stop Max's Hippy Music Festival", Bethel Town Attorney Frederick W. V. Schadt, building inspector Donald Clark and Town Supervisor Daniel Amatucci approved the festival permits, although the Bethel Town Board refused to issue the permits formally.
 Clark was ordered to post stop-work orders.
 Rosenman recalls meeting Don Clark and discussing with him how unethical it was for him to withhold permits which had already been authorized, and which he had in his pocket.
 At the end of the meeting, Inspector Clark gave him the permits.
-The Stop Work Order was lifted, and the festival could proceed pending backing by the Department of Health and Agriculture, and removal of all structures by September 1, 1969.
+The stop work order was lifted, allowing the festival to proceed pending backing by the Department of Health and Agriculture, and removal of all structures by September 1, 1969.

 The late change in venue did not give the festival organizers enough time to prepare.
-At a meeting three days before the event, Rosenman was asked by the construction foremen to choose between (a) completing the fencing and ticket booths (without which Roberts and Rosenman would be facing almost certain bankruptcy after the festival) or (b) trying to complete the stage (without which it would be a weekend of half a million concert-goers with no concert to hold their attention).
+At a meeting three days before the event, Rosenman was asked by the construction foremen to choose between (a) completing the fencing and ticket booths, without which Roberts and Rosenman would be facing almost certain bankruptcy after the festival, or (b) trying to complete the stage, without which it would be a weekend of half a million concert-goers with no concerts.
 The next morning, on Wednesday, it became clear that option (a) had disappeared.
 Overnight, 50,000 "early birds" had arrived and had planted themselves in front of the half-finished stage.
-For the rest of the weekend, concert-goers simply walked onto the site, with or without tickets.
-Though the festival left Roberts and Rosenman close to financial ruin, their ownership of the film and recording rights turned their finances around when the Academy Award-winning documentary film Woodstock was released in March 1970.
+For the rest of the weekend, concert-goers simply walked on to the site with or without tickets.
+The festival left Roberts and Rosenman close to financial ruin, but their ownership of the film and recording rights turned their finances around when the Academy Award-winning documentary film Woodstock was released in March 1970.